Excel VBA: Insert Timestamp When a Macro Is Run

 ⧪ Step 2: Inserting a New Module

 Go to Insert > Module in the toolbar.
 Click on Module.
-A new module called Module1 (or anything else depending on your past history) will open.
+A new module called Module1 (or anything else depending on your history) will open.

 ⧪ Step 3: Putting VBA Code